livepeer/docs/docs/video-miners/core-concepts/roles-and-responsibilities.md

 title: About Livepeer Video Miners
 ---

-In the context of the Proof-of-Work (PoW) consensus mechanisms and protocols, e.g., Bitcoin, the term "miner" refers to participants using computational power to secure a blockchain.
+In the context of Proof-of-Work (PoW) consensus mechanisms and protocols, e.g., Bitcoin, the term "miner" refers to participants using computational power to secure a blockchain.

 Livepeer video miners participate in an open marketplace using their computational power to provide video transcoding services (and in the future, other video infrastructure services as well), enabling developers to build scalable video applications.
 Video miners get compensated for these services with [Livepeer token (LPT) and Ether (ETH)](/video-miners/core-concepts/earnings#fees).